asirrosa/asirrosa/README.md

 - 👋 Hi, I’m @asirrosa
-- 📫 How to reach me asirrosa@proton.me
+- 📫 How to reach me asirosa@proton.me